 Jupiter holds the title for being the biggest planet in the solar system, but Saturn is no tiddler.
 It can hold its own in the size stakes, being 14, 514 miles smaller than Jupiter across its disk, and it also sports those fabulous rings.
 You can see just how Saturn dwarfs Earth in the image above, with nearly 6 Earths lining up across the width of its rings.
 The main dark gap in its rings is called the Cassini Division, this alone could almost contain the whole United States.
 Across the main planet’s disk of Saturn you could fit nearly 10 Earths, and if you could fill the inside of Saturn with Earths it would hold 764.

 Jupiter is the king of the solar system, it has more mass than all the other planets and moons put together, and spans a whopping 88, 846 miles (142, 984 km) at the equator.
 It is over 11 times the diameter of our planet, with lightening bolts up to 1,000 times more powerful than Earth’s, and wind speeds in the upper atmosphere that can reach 100 metres per second.
 This planet races around in just 10 hours compared to Earth’s 24, making it the fastest rotating planet in the solar system.
-The image above shows the gas giant with how North America and Canada would appear to the same scale, it is completely dwarfed by Jupiter’s Great Red Spot, a storm that has been raging since possibly the year 1665.
+The image above shows the gas giant with how North America would appear to the same scale, it is completely dwarfed by Jupiter’s Great Red Spot, a storm that has been raging since possibly the year 1665.

 The Sun has far more mass than everything else in the solar system put together, in fact it is 99.86% of it.
 Which means that us and the other planets and moons are really just the left over rubble from the formation of the Sun 4.5 billion years ago…the cosmic byproducts.
 At the Sun’s scale Earth is now really starting to look puny, in the image above solar prominences visible along its limb explode into space many times the height of the Earth.
 A typical sunspot usually visible on most days on the Sun (with only the right equipment and know how), could easily dwarf Earth.
 Across the Sun’s disk you could fit 109 Earths side by side, and to fill the Sun’s volume would take 1,300,000 Earths.
 On closer inspection the Sun has a granular or cellular appearance, these granules on the photosphere are the tops of convective cells that are plasma rising up from below.
 The solar disk has up to 4 million of these granules across its disk at any one time, and are on average the size of Texas.